 Stagecoaches already ran along part of the MO-CA route, carrying paying passengers plus ordinary mail and newspapers.
 But their travel time was more than twice as long.
 Some mail from the east coast also went by ship around South America (!) which could take six-weeks.

 Galloping horses could go 8-10 MPH (13-16 km/h) in good weather over level ground.
-But they tired quickly at a fast pace--especially over difficult terrain--and had to be swapped out at relay stations averaging just over ten miles (16 km) apart.
+But they tired quickly at that pace and had to be swapped out at relay stations averaging just over ten miles (16 km) apart.
 Depending on the region, newly-tamed ("broken") fast mustangs or young horses were used--not ponies.

 The Pony Express originally required nearly 200 staffed stations with fresh horses.
 Some locations needed everything shipped in, including food for humans and animals--even water!
 It was a logistical nightmare and the company suffered huge losses.
 Some areas were extremely dangerous for riders and station personnel with frequent Indian attacks.

 The Pony was the last gasp of ancient communications technology: fast horses changed frequently.
-The ancient Babylonians used the concept for mail some 4,000 years earlier, and the Romans copied them--but there had been no progress since then.
-The US established horse relays for mail between New York NY and Washington DC in 1832, and a few years later along the National Road.
+The ancient Babylonians used animals for mail some 4,000 years earlier, and the Romans followed.
+The US set up horse relays for mail between Boston MA and New York NY in 1637, New York and Washington DC in 1832, and then along the National Road.
 But technology was riding to the rescue.

-Finally in 1844 came the telegraph, an American invention, allowing brief important messages to go by wire using Morse Code--short and long electrical pulses.
+In 1844 an American invention, the telegraph, allowed brief important messages to go by wire using Morse Code--short and long electrical pulses.
 (The telephone would be invented later.)
 By 1860, major cities in the East, South and Midwest were hooked up, and the Pony Express made a temporary connection with CA.

 When the telegraph line was completed a message crossed the country in seconds, making the Pony obsolete.
 This was the goal and the operation disbanded.
 It left almost no trace on the land, and only a few crude structures.

 The Pony was a big success for the US government, state of CA, and all Americans...except Russell, Majors and Waddell.
-It carried thousands of private letters at a bargain price, supplied general news to and from CA, and helped keep the new state in the Union at the start of the Civil War (1861-65).
+It carried telegrams and letters at a bargain price, supplied general news to and from CA, and helped keep the new state in the Union at the start of the Civil War (1861-65).

 The Pony Express was a losing bet by a private company, and in a sense deserves just a footnote.
 But it's a positive story demonstrating the frontier spirit and a great way to get children interested in American history.
 The National Pony Express Association (I'm a member) stages a summer Re-Ride alternating eastbound and westbound.
 The image shows a Re-Rider crossing a CA mountain pass nearing NV.